 Salt pigs are vessel for storing salt in.
 They are similar to a salt cellar.
 Their function, though, differs somewhat: they are meant for daily storage of salt in the kitchen, rather than fancy serving of it at the table.
 And in size, they are usually substantially larger.

 They are roughly cylindrical or ovoid, looking somewhat like an old fashioned diver’s helmet with a rounded top, a flat base, a knob at the top, and a wide (usually lipped) circular opening at one side.

 The opening on the side provides quick access to the salt.
 The top and lipped opening keep dust and debris from settling in.

 If you turn a classically designed salt pig on its side, to stand it on its opening, you’ll see that it resembles the back half of a pig.
-More modern designs, such as those by Nigella, resemble a pig less, and are likely not to have the knob at the top.
+More modern designs, such as those by Nigella, resemble a pig less or not at all, and are likely not to have the knob at the top.

 Note, though, that fine-grained salt that doesn’t have anti-caking agents added may clump slightly on the surface in extremely humid weather if not used for a while, but a few pokes with a finger or spoon are sufficient to break that up when it occurs, which is extremely rare.